 The easiest way is to attend some of the Local general membership meetings.
 The dates, and times should be posted on the Union bulletin board somewhere in your center, or building.
 You will become familiar with the Local officers, and you will also learn a great deal about where your dues money goes.
 Of course the officers will also become familiar with you, and so will your B.A.
 Don’t be shy about raising your hand, and asking questions.
 Many Union members do not realize that these officers work for the dues paying members of that Local Union.
 (Sometimes the officers forget that also.)

 Once you have familiarized yourself with the Local Union, the next step would be to get involved with any steward training seminars offered by the Local, or Locals in your area.
 Even though you may not be a steward at the time, most Locals will allow you to attend in the hope that you will be easy to slip in as a trained steward should the occasion arise.
+The seminars will give you a basic knowledge of the Union contract, and the applicable supplement for your region.
+They will also discuss your rights as a steward in many situations that arise daily.
+That information is probably more important even than specific contractual language.
+You need to know what you have the right to do, and what you better not do.

 All of the contractual stuff can be fixed tomorrow, if you make a mistake.
 If you call for a walkout, or a sickout, etc. you can be terminated on the spot, so it’s important to know your rights as a steward.